adaOctopus/haskell-deepdive--/README.md

 -> Chapter 15.
 Basically Semigroup is Monoid one leg off.
 Which is the requirement to fulfill the `Identity` law Semigroups and Monoids are basically ways to express operations on a specific set/type Think of it as a blueprint.
 Describing a behavior you want your types to have.

+## Functor Laws

+1. Identity

+**`fmap id == id`**

+2. Composition law

+**`fmap (f . g) == fmap f . fmap g`**
+This concerns the composability of fmap.
+If we compose two functions, 𝑓 and 𝑔, and fmap that over some structure, we should get the same result as if we fmapped them and then composed them:

+Remember instances of functors expect higher kinded params as in
+* -> * instead of type constants of type kind *